 Before the event starts …

-If you’re taking part in a score event, synchronise your watch with the main timer (this is always set to the Telstra talking clock time).
+If you’re taking part in a score event, synchronize your watch with the main timer (this is always set to the Telstra talking clock time).

-Note where the finish chute is; as you run back in you will be tired and you may find it difficult to see if there are lots of people milling around.
+Note where the finish chute is before starting because as you run back in you will be tired and you may find it difficult to see if there are lots of people milling around.

-Look at the blank master maps stuck to the table.
+Look at the blank master maps stuck on the table.
 If you don’t understand symbols or what the contours mean, please ask someone to explain.
 Make sure you know which way North is – if not sure, ask someone.
-(Note that this is not usually a problem for evening events – the sun sets in the West – if you put out your left arm and point towards the sun, you will be facing North).
+(Note that this is not usually a problem for evening events – the sun sets in the West.
+Point your left arm towards the sun, you will be facing North).

-The presence of a creek or un-crossable object such as freeway means that you have to pay attention to crossing-points.
+The presence of a creek or un-crossable object such as freeway means that you must pay attention to crossing-points.
 Most maps you use will mark crossing points/bridges clearly.